cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-Added a profiler so you can find function entry points and see how often they are called Deleting a plugin now calls FreeLibrary on it Ctrl+enter in the luaengine form now automatically executes the command Add direct 3d hook functions
+Added a profiler so you can find function entry points and see how often they are called Deleting a plugin now calls FreeLibrary on it Ctrl+enter in the luaengine form now automatically executes the command Added direct 3d hook functions
+Plugins settings between the 32 and 64-bit executable are now seperated